The effectiveness of a sports orthotic

 This study compared the orthotic prescription habuts of Australian and New Zealand Podiatrists.
 It was found that New Zealand Podiatrists were three times more likely to prescribe 'prefabricated foot orthoses' than their Australian colleagues who had...

 Formthotics decrease back pain and lower limb injury

 Larsen, K., Weidich, F., and Leboeuf-Yde, C. (2002).
 Can custom-made biomechanic shoe orthoses prevent problems in the back and lower extremities?
 A randomized, controlled intervention trial of 146 military conscripts.
 Journal of Manipulative and Physiological Therapeutics.25:5.p.
 326-330.

 Formthotics decrease incidence of back pain by 20% and lower limb injury by 10% in military recruits.
-In this Danish randomised contol trial it was shown that thermoformed Formthotics may prevent back and lower extremity problems in military recruits...
+In this Danish randomised control trial it was shown that thermoformed Formthotics may prevent back and lower extremity problems in military recruit...

 Do foot orthoses change lower limb muscle activity in ﬂat-arched feet towards a pattern observed in normal-arched feet?

 Modified Formthotics influence lower limb muscle activity in flat arched feet.
 In this study, participants underwent rigorous protocol for classifying foot posture and were screened for their suitability (flat-footedness) for the study.
 They were the...